BLSQ/dhis2-taskr/doc/user-manual.md

    - grey out recipes are "built-in".
    - blank recipees are the ones created and saved in your dhis2

-Clicking on the run button, you arrive fill on the recipe page.
+Clicking on the Show button, you arrive fill on the recipe page.

 ## Recipe page